 Study Summary

-The purpose of this study is to measure the changes in small bowel uptake of radioligand [11C]AZ14132516 after IV administration of a single dose of AZD7798 in healthy participants and participants with Crohn's disease.
+The purpose of this study is to measure the changes in small bowel uptake of radioligand [11^C]AZ14132516 after intravenous (IV) administration of single and repeat doses of AZD7798 in healthy participants and participants with Crohn's disease.

 Study details include: